Waclaw Zimpel: ‘Where can we be free, if not in art?’

 Waclaw Zimpel is a classically educated Polish clarinetist.
 He studied classical clarinet at the Akademia Muzyczna w Poznaniu (Music Academy of Poznań) and at the Hochschule für Music und Theater, Hannover.
-He has collaborated with a wide range of musicians, including Ken Vandermark, Bobby Few, Perry Robinson and others.
-He has been active in several ensembles and projects, including Hera, which consisted of Polish musicians from Poznań and Warsaw: Paweł Szpura, Paweł Postaremczak, and Ksawery Wójciński.
+He has collaborated with a wide range of musicians including Ken Vandermark, Bobby Few, and Perry Robinson.
+He has been active in several ensembles and projects including Hera, which consisted of Polish musicians Paweł Szpura, Paweł Postaremczak, and Ksawery Wójciński from Poznań and Warsaw.
 The ensemble aimed to research the roots of improvisation: liturgical music, Indian traditions, African trance.
-Saagara relies on a powerful rhythm crafted by the instruments of southern India such as ghatam, khanjira, or thavil (a drum hitherto used mostly during the Hindu rituals).
+His project, Saagara, relies on a powerful rhythm crafted by the instruments of southern India such as ghatam, khanjira, or thavil (a drum hitherto used mostly during Hindu rituals).
 Another project of his is LAM.
 In this trio – which also includes Krzysztof Dys on piano and Hubert Zemler on drums – the main inspiration is the work of American minimalists.

 What have you been up to recently?

 The biggest project right now is a film score for a Polish movie that I’m working on with my band, LAM.
 Besides this, we started a duo with [2016 SHAPE artist] Kuba Ziolek of Stara Rzeka with whom I perform as Zimpel/Ziolek.
 We’re releasing our first album on Polish label Instant Classic.
 In autumn, we’ll be playing a lot of concerts with LAM, and I would like to change our music a little bit.